Mission 26 · Stage 3

 if (digitalRead(LAP_BUTTON) == LOW) {

-Red button sets both variables to 0 and prints Counters reset!
+The red button sets both boxes back to 0 and says Counters reset!

 lapNumber = lapNumber + 1;